Amadikasun/Amadikasun/README.md

 # Bc.
 Jana Turoňová

 ## Introduce
-I am a student of the Czech University of Life Sciences Prague, focused on IT studies.
+I am a student of the Czech University of Life Sciences Prague, major in IT.

 I like programming, I deal mainly with ***front-end*** (vanilla JS, React, TypeScipt, ...). **I'll just learn it if I don't know it.**